Mesquite Independent School District

 In 2009, the school district was rated "Recognized" by the Texas Education Agency.

 Demographics

 In 1997, 70.6% of the students were non-Hispanic white; of the four large suburban majority-white suburban school districts in the county, MISD had the highest percentage of white students.
 From that year to 2016 the number had declined by 68%, making it the most severe decline of the four districts.

 From 1997 to 2016 the number of students on free or reduced lunches, a way of classifying a student as low income, increased by 266%.

+Boundary

+The district, in Dallas County, includes most of Mesquite and portions of Balch Springs, Dallas, Garland, and Seagoville.

+Before 2009, Sunnyvale Independent School District sent high school students to North Mesquite High School in MISD.

 Standardized dress and dress codes

 The district has implemented standardized dress (similar to a school uniform) for middle and high school students, which started with the 2005 to 2006 school year.
 The districtwide dress code also dictates hair length and acceptable hair styles of male students.
 It was one of the first Dallas-area school districts to implement a formal dress code, and Karel Holloway of The Dallas Morning News wrote in 2009 that "The district is well-known for its conservative standards for dress".
 In the 1970s the district sent a boy home from school because his hair touched his collar.
 This caused national attention.